 How do I get a copy if I’m not an owner?

 You ask for a condominium status certificate.
-Certificates can be ordered from condo managers.
+Certificates can be ordered from condo managers or the condo property management company.
 They include the reserve fund study and schedule.

 Why do I need a status certificate?

 To check if the owner has paid their common expenses fees, what insurance the building has and if any special assessments have been levied.
-The certificate has minutes of the last AGM — it’s among documents your lawyer needs when you buy a condo.
+The certificate may have minutes of the last AGM — it’s among documents your lawyer may need when you buy a condo.
 The condo declaration, bylaws and rules are included.
 You can also find out about litigation that could increase the condo’s operating expenses and your fees.

 What is the insurance binder for a new condominium?